taitruong/mr-t.org/_posts/2018-09-29-apartment-reviews-in-levanto-and-alghero-italy.md

 - our bad experience at the "Via Spano" apartment in Alghero, Sardinia, booked at Booking.com with a slow and so-so service.

-Let's start with the short, positive one ;).
+Let's start with the short, positive one :).

 First you need to know: many Italians do not speak English, or not that well as you could have a longer conversation with them.
 In restaurants and stores it is okay but when I wanna delve into a topic mostly I get an 'I don't understand'.
 Nevertheless the locals are great.
-Anna and I have been here this year for the third time :).
+Anna and I have been here this year for the third time.
+It is funny when they talk with me and they continue speaking Italian as if I could understand them :).

 # Postive - Apartment "Da Carlo", Levanto, Italy